-CO Statement CO1 Identify the meaning, nature and scope of law of torts.
-CO2 Identify the foundational principles of torts and its application to remedies for these violations of legal rights.
+СО Statement CO1 Define the general defences against accidents and civil wrongs CO2 Identify the foundational principles of torts and its application to remedies for these violations of legal rights.
 CO3 Examine the alternative forms and the remedies provided under the Consumer Protection Act, 1986&The Motor Vehicles Act, 1988.
 CO4 Operate the application of specific torts against the individual and property.
 CO5 Schedule the liability for violation of legal rights including contribution of other parties.

-Tort: Meaning & Definitions, Nature of Law of Torts Distinction between Tort and Crime
+Tort: Meaning & Definitions, Nature of Law of Torts

+Distinction between Tort and Crime